mvolkmann/blog/src/z.md

 alias co="git checkout"

 # This lists all the commits on the current branch from newest to oldest.
-# For each commit, the SHA, author, date, and commit message are output.
+# For each commit the SHA, author, date, and commit message are output.
 alias log="git log"

 # This deletes the local AND remote branches with a given name.
-# For example, `cob feature-compute-score`.
+# For example, `rmb feature-compute-score`.
 alias rmb="$HOME/bin/rmb" # defined below

-# This displays lists of modified, deleted, and untracked files.
+# This outputs lists of all modified, deleted, and untracked files.
 alias status="git status"

 # This cd's up to root directory of current git repository.